Data Processing Addendum

 International Transfers.
 Client authorizes Pop to transfer, store or Process Personal Data in the United States or any other country in which Pop or its Sub-processors maintain servers or other facilities.
 Client appoints Pop to perform any such transfer of Personal Data to any such country and to store and Process Personal Data in order to provide the Services.
 Pop will conduct all such activity in compliance with the Agreement, this Addendum, applicable law and Client instructions.

 Data center locations.
 Pop offices and servers are located in the USA.
 Client acknowledges that Pop may transfer and process Personal Data to and in the United States and anywhere else in the world where Pop, its Affiliates or its Sub-processors maintain data processing operations.
 Pop shall always ensure that such transfers are made in compliance with the requirements of Data Protection Laws and this DPA.

 European Data transfers.
-To the extent that Pop is a recipient of Personal Data protected by EU Data Protection Laws ("EU Data") in a country outside of Europe that is not recognized as providing an adequate level of protection for personal data (as described in applicable EU Data Protection Law), the parties agree to the following:
+To the extent that Pop is a recipient of Personal Data protected by EU or United Kingdom Data Protection Laws ("EU Data") in a country outside of Europe that is not recognized as providing an adequate level of protection for personal data (as described in applicable EU Data Protection Law), the parties agree to the following: